National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: De La Salle HS (Concord, CA)

+Foskey had essentially already signed with the Fighting Irish, but he saved his official announcement until Wednesday so he could be part of the festivities with To'oto'o and his other De La Salle teammates.

+Foskey is the 16th 4-star recruit in a Notre Dame recruiting class that ranks No. 14.

-11. ILB Daniel Heimuli
+11. ILB Daniel Heimuli (SIGNED—WASHINGTON)

 247Sports: No. 199 overall, No. 13 ILB